 Occasionally sponsors do not fulfil their side of the agreement so it is advisable to have a written and signed agreement beforehand.

 Don't over-estimate how much sponsorship income you will raise, nor sell your project too cheaply.

 You can never do enough planning!
 It is vital that you have a leader(s) who can drive the project forward, prepare timelines, be a key contact for volunteers and external agencies and keep communication channels open and flowing.
 Delegating effectively and building a reliable team are also essential requirements.

 If you are organising a late night and/or noisy event please be considerate to your neighbours and other members of the public.
 It is a good idea to make residents in the vicinity aware of the activity/event – either through speaking to neighbours or distributing information (including a contact telephone number).

 If your activity/event is being organised independently, then it will not be eligible for HEAR 6.1 recognition.
-However, you can use this experience as supporting evidence if you are aiming to get the Sheffield Graduate Award or an Enterprise Award.
+However, you can use this experience as supporting evidence if you are aiming to get an Enterprise Award.